Asymptotic Simplicity and Scattering in General Relativity from Quantum Field Theory: The asymptotic expansion of expectation values

 and $t^{\mu}$ is given in Eq. (\ref{posdef}), such that

 where $dn$ is the measure on the $(d-2)$-dimensional sphere parametrized by the unit space-like vector $n^\mu$, normalized by the appropriate power of $2\pi$.

 The contour for the $\omega$ integral, as defined by the $i\epsilon$ prescription in Eq.~\eqref{eq:momentumspaceexpress}, encodes our desired (retarded) boundary conditions.
 The integration can be carried out via a contour deformation.
-In particular, by deforming the $\omega$ integration contour to the lower-half plane, we can pick up contributions from the singularities of the source and the external (retarded) propagator.
+In particular, since we are mainly focused on contributions in the far future, by deforming the $\omega$ integration contour to the lower-half plane, we pick up contributions from the singularities of the source and the external (retarded) propagator.
 This integral can typically be performed exactly.

 The angular integration over $n$ can be further decomposed, using a position-space space-like vector $r^\mu$: